GLubomirov/Lets-Encrypt_Automate_PowerShell/README.md

 # Lets-Encrypt_Automate_PowerShell

-This PowerShell script automates the process of generating a LetsEncrypt SSL Certificate and assigning it to a IIS Site.
+This PowerShell script automates the process of generating a LetsEncrypt SSL Certificate and assigning it to an IIS Site.
 It will either create an HTTPS binding for a Site or it can Renew a current HTTPS Binding with a new Certificate.

 It requries that ACMESharp is installed on the Server - https://github.com/ebekker/ACMESharp